freohr/yet-another-glog-hack/rules/Classes.md

 Benefits:

-* __Mighty Deeds of Arm__: While most adventurers can try and shove, grapple, trip opponents in combat, your prowess allows you to do so even while attacking.
+- __Mighty Deeds of Arm__: While most adventurers can try and shove, grapple, trip opponents in combat, your prowess allows you to do so even while attacking.
 Before rolling for an attack, you may declare a Mighty Deed, and doing so, roll a Fighting Die with the attack.
 If the Fighting Die rolls a 3 or higher AND you hit with your attack, your daring maneuver succeeds, and you describe the resulting actions in addition to your damage.
-* __Fray Attacks__: When attacking, you may spent Fighting Dices to injure foes of lesser might.
+- __Fray Attacks__: When attacking, you may spent Fighting Dices to injure foes of lesser might.
 You deal [sum] damage (no need to roll for attack, you automatically hit for this), that you can spread among enemies that have less HD than your level.
-* __Start of a Legacy__: Your deeds of arm have become known throughout the realm, and with that so has your weapon.
+- __Start of a Legacy__: Your deeds of arm have become known throughout the realm, and with that so has your weapon.
 Give a name to your weapon, and now wielding it allows you to inspire allies and intimidate enemies.
 When an NPC rolls for morale, you may spend Fighting Dice to add them to the roll.
-  * For allied NPC, morale is now the best 2 rolls of the dice pool
+  - For allied NPC, subtract -[highest] from the morale roll
-  * For enemy NPC, morale is now the worst 2 rolls of the dice pool
+  - For enemy NPC, add +[highest] to the morale roll
+  - *Reminder*: As morale is roll under, a lower score is better.
-* __Leader of Men__: You attract the service of a squire, a level 1 Fighter A, as a Hench-person who doesn't count against your lifelong Hench-person limit.
+- __Leader of Men__: You attract the service of a squire, a level 1 Fighter A, as a Hench-person who doesn't count against your lifelong Hench-person limit.
 You may also employ +[templates] additional hirelings as a reduced wage rate (count them as one die lower on the dice chain for their salary).
-* __A Legend is Born__: Your named weapon has become, through your renown and Fate itself, a legendary artifact; give it an epithet to complement its name.
+- __A Legend is Born__: Your named weapon has become, through your renown and Fate itself, a legendary artifact; give it an epithet to complement its name.
 Your name, deeds and its story will be sung in the epics of years to come.
 It now grants its wielder (which would be you, for now...) an additional Fighting Die, as well as your choice of either a +1 bonus to both attack and damage, or a +1 to AC.

 Mishaps:

-* You trip over your feet, or suffer any other action unsightly of your prestige.
-The next morale check for your hirelings and henchpeople is rolled at a -2 malus.
+- You trip over your feet, or suffer any other action unsightly of your prestige.
+The next morale check for your hirelings and henchpeople is rolled at a +2 malus.
-*
+- Bad movement results in dents to your equipment.
+If you were attacking, your weapon lose 1 durability; if you were defending, your armor or your shield lose 1 durability.

 Starting Equipment: